ScotGovAnalysis/CobaltDataPlatform/README.md

 ## Overview

-The **Cobalt Open Data Portal** is a modern, responsive frontend built with **React** that interacts with a **CKAN** backend via its RESTful API.
-It provides an intuitive interface for users to search, explore, and download datasets, as well as for administrators to manage data resources.
+The **Cobalt Open Data Portal** is a frontend built with React that interacts with a CKAN backend via its RESTful API.

 This project is currently in **alpha testing** and is being evaluated alongside other open data portal tools.